danthegoodman1/vbuckets/README.md

 ### Caching

 Lookup results and deltas are cached locally, going to the control plane as needed.
 Three independent caches (credentials, base hosts, vbuckets) each use per-entry TTLs from the control plane.
-Cache misses trigger the unary gRPC lookup; concurrent requests for the same key are deduplicated automatically.
+Cache misses trigger the unary gRPC lookup; concurrent requests for the same key are deduplicated automatically to protect the control plane from thundering herds.

 ### Configuration